MacsiDigital/laravel-api-client/README.md

 We by default use standard RESTful method calls:-

-- get - retreive records
+- get - retrieve records
 - post - create a record
 - patch - update a record
 - put - replace a record
 - delete - delete a record

-We also add a find call, as most api's have different endpoints for get and find.
+We also add a find call, as most APIs have different endpoints for get and find methods.

-- find - retreive a single record
+- find - retrieve a single record

-However some API's have different ideas on what methods to call (we are looking at you Xero).
+However, some APIs have different ideas on what methods to call (we are looking at you Xero).

 So you override the default create and update methods by adding these attributes or methods to your models